dgroomes/browser-extension-framework/README.md

-# web-extension-framework
+# browser-extension-framework

-🛠 WebExtensionFramework is an RPC-centric browser extension framework.
+🛠 BrowserExtensionFramework is an RPC-centric browser extension framework.

 ---
 **NOTE**: This was developed on macOS and for my own personal use.